Surrey Armed Forces Covenant report 2024 to 2025

 His Majesty’s Lord-Lieutenant of Surrey Awards Evening and Ceremony

-His Majesty's Massed Bands of the Royal Marines
+The Band of His Majesty’s Royal Marines

 Employment